Grandparents’ Rights Attorney in Dallas

 The Law Office of Ellen Schutz provides representation for grandparents seeking possession and access.
-The firm’s attorney understands the complex guidelines associated with these types of cases and works diligently until a solution is reached.
+Ellen understands the complex guidelines associated with these types of cases and works diligently until a solution is reached.

 Grandparents’ Rights Criteria

-In order for a grandparent to obtain access and possession that party must prove all of the following:
+In order for a grandparent to obtain access and possession, the grandparent must prove all of the following conditions:

-- At least on of the child’s biological or adoptive parents has not had parental rights terminated
+- At least one of the child’s biological or adoptive parents has not had his or her parental rights terminated

 - The child’s parent has been incarcerated for at least three months before the petition was filed

 - The child’s parent has been judicially declared incompetent